dizhima/NETR/README.md

 ## 2. Prepare data

 - The datasets we used are provided by TransUnet's authors.
-Please go to ["./datasets/README.md"](datasets/README.md) for details, or please send an Email to jienengchen01 AT gmail.com to request the preprocessed data.
-If you would like to use the preprocessed data, please use it for research purposes and do not redistribute it (following the TransUnet's License).
+Please go to ["./datasets/README.md"](datasets/README.md).
 ## 3. Environment

 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.